omhafez/shabaka/README.md

-but can be built from source from the following link: https://github.com/SCIInstitute/Seg3D/releases/tag/v2.3.2 If you (understandably) don't want to build Seg3D from source, you may use Slicer (http://slicer.org) instead, which provides prebuild executables for Linux.
+but can be built from source from the following link: https://github.com/SCIInstitute/Seg3D/releases/tag/v2.3.2 If you (understandably) don't want to build Seg3D from source, you may use Slicer (http://slicer.org) instead, which provides prebuilt executables for Linux.

-‣ If you have any issues installing, they are certain to have quick solutions.
+‣ If you have any issues installing, they are certain to be minor.
 Please email omhafez@ucdavis.edu for help.